alexdsbreslav/automation_for_ur_at_scale/README.md

 2. Open `embed_user_data_into_survey.ipynb` in Jupyter Notebooks.
 Before running through any code you'll need to:
     - Enter your Qualtrics IDs.
-    - Ensure that you have access to the Qualtrics API; otherwise you'll get response code 403 when you try to embed the variable headers and it will not work.
-I had to contact my IT administrator in order to receive access.
+    - Ensure that you have access to the Qualtrics API.
+        - If you do not, you'll see `<Response 403>` when you try to embed the variable headers and it will not work.
+        - I had to contact my IT administrator in order to receive access.

 3. Create some fake data!
 Go to the data folder and open `survey_distribution_list.xlsx`.
 Click on a few of the links and fill out the survey to generate data.